-2.7 The definition of an airport user in Regulation 3(1) is a person responsible for the carriage of passengers, mail or freight by air to or from the airport.
-We consider that this definition includes some general aviation, such as business aviation, air taxis and air ambulances, as well as commercial aviation.
-Airports should note, therefore, that such general aviation users are entitled to receive the information airports are obliged to provide under the ACRs and to expect airport operators to have regard to their consultation responses.
-Nonetheless, we will expect to see airport operators using a proportionate approach to avoid imposing an unnecessary burden on users.
+- 2.7 The definition of an airport user in Regulation 3(1) is a person responsible for the carriage of passengers, mail or freight by air to or from the airport.
+We consider that this definition encompasses general aviation as well as commercial aviation.
+Airports should note, therefore, that general aviation users are entitled to receive the information airports are obliged to provide under the ACRs and to expect airport operators to have regard to their consultation responses.
+Nonetheless, we will expect to see airport operators using a proportionate approach to avoid imposing an unnecessary burden on users. - 2.8 The ACRs apply to the relationships between airports and the users of the airports concerned.
+We consider that airports may use appropriate tools to identify those parties who are their users in order to determine the scope of their obligations under the ACRs.
+These may, for example, include, identifying a user as a party which has actually used the airport in question in the previous 12 months.